Key Takeaways

 Prevention Tips to Avoid Bumble Bee Stings

-- Avoid Sudden Movements: Stay calm and move slowly around bumble bees to avoid provoking them.
+Avoid Sudden Movements: Stay calm and move slowly when near bumble bees to reduce the risk of provoking a sting.

-- Do Not Disturb Nests: Keep a safe distance from bumble bee nests to prevent defensive stings.
+Do Not Disturb Nests: Keep your distance from bumblebee nests to avoid triggering defensive behavior.

 Myth | Fact |